-Welcome to Dear Melissa, where I answer your questions about transitioning into or completing a Whole30, successfully sticking to your new Food Freedom habits, and figuring out how to make this lifestyle work in the real world.
-Today, we’re talking about a very serious subject: whether the Whole30 is right for those recovering or suffering from an eating disorder.
+Welcome to Dear Melissa, where I answer your questions about the Whole30 and Food Freedom.
+Today, we’re talking about a serious subject: whether the Whole30 is appropriate for those recovering from or still navigating an eating disorder.

 We take this question very seriously.
 In my opinion, eating disorders are so much harder to overcome than a drug or alcohol addiction.
 We (addicts) can just stop using drugs entirely—in fact, that’s our prescription.
 Just don’t use.
 Ever.
 Not even once.
 Not at all.
 But everyone eats.
 I can’t imagine how much harder it would have been to moderate my drug intake, versus exorcising it from my life altogether.

 I admire your dedication in pursuing a healthy relationship with food, and do believe that eating real, nutrient-dense, unprocessed foods is the healthiest way to nourish your body and break unhealthy cravings and habits.
 Some people with eating disorders (active or in recovery) have found amazing food freedom with the Whole30.
 The fact that we don’t count or restrict calories, encourage you to eat healthy foods to satiety, and take the scale and body measurements out of the equation may prove to be the paradigm shift that you need to get back to a healthier relationship with food.